 For further information visit their website on: www.conventiondundeeandangus.co.uk.

 Please click on the following links to find out more about some of the many attractions in and around Dundee.
-There is a lot to see and do including golf, arts and culture, museums and historical sites, outdoor activities, the Highland Games, and activities for children.
+There is a lot to see and do including golf, museums and historical sites, outdoor activities, the Highland Games, and activities for children.